epam/miew/docs/tutorials/url.md

 ### Execute Commands

 Besides changing global setting you may also specify some commands including those that form visual representation of molecules.
-The commands are interpreted in a left-to-right order.
+The commands operate in a left-to-right order.
 Some commands have shorter aliases for convenience.

 Data source: